AmandaJMendes/MLP/README.md

 ###### 1. Initialize MLP

-1. Set initial weights and biases for each layer.
+1. Set initial weights and bias for each layer.
 2. A layer **l** with **n** neurons followed by a layer **l+1** with **m** neurons has a weight matrix **W<sub>l</sub>** of shape **nxm** and a bias matrix **B<sub>l</sub>** of shape **1xn**.

 ###### 2. Forward propagation